keesiemeijer/github-pages-code-reference/README.md

 Log in at [wp-reference.test/wp-admin](http://wp-reference.test/wp-admin) with user `admin` and password `password`.

 Go to Plugins and activate the `WP Parser JSON` plugin.
-Go to Appearance -> Themes and activate the `wporg-developer-child` theme.

 ### Code Reference Settings
 Open the package.json file in the `www/wp-reference/public/wp-content/themes/github-pages-code-reference` directory and change these values for your code reference.